JMortifee/django-project/README.md

 <a href="https://fontawesome.com/" target="_blank">Here is a link to the Fontawesome website</a>

 ### Google Fonts
-I used Google fonts because it is a great way to implement different fonts into an HTML document with very little effort.
+I used Google fonts because it is a great way to implement different fonts into an HTML document with ease.

 <a href="https://fonts.google.com/" target="_blank">Here is a link to the Google Fonts website</a>

 ### Javascript
-I used javascript because it is a great tool for accessing and manipulating HTML.
-Linked with jQuery javascript adds great functionality to sites with relativey easy code.
+I used javascript because it is a tool for accessing and manipulating HTML.
+Linked with jQuery javascript allows you to implement complex functionality.

 <a href="https://www.javascript.com/" target="_blank">Here is a link to the Javascript website</a>

 ### jQuery
-I used jQuery because it allows you to very easily and quickly write javascript that implements interactivity into a site by easily creating event listener functions.
+I used jQuery because it allows you to write javascript that implements interactivity into a site by easily creating event listener functions.

 <a href="https://jquery.com/" target="_blank">Here is a link to the jQuery website</a>

 ### Python
-I used Python because it works great with SQL and NoSQL databases CRUD funtionality and has lots of libraries such as Flask and PyMongo to make these processes easier to implement.
+I used Python because it works with SQL and NoSQL databases CRUD functionality and has many libraries such as Django, and Allauth which have been used extensively across the project.

 <a href="https://www.python.org/download/releases/3.0/" target="_blank">Here is a link to the Python website</a>

-### MONGO DB
-I used Mongo DB because I felt its NoSQL structure complemented the type of information I was going to be storing on the database.

-<a href="https://www.mongodb.com/cloud/atlas/lp/try2?utm_source=google&utm_campaign=gs_emea_united_kingdom_search_core_brand_atlas_desktop&utm_term=mongo%20db&utm_medium=cpc_paid_search&utm_ad=e&utm_ad_campaign_id=12212624581&gclid=EAIaIQobChMIoZrj5pf57wIV4-jtCh0p-AF8EAAYASAAEgJyB_D_BwE" target="_blank">Here is a link to the Mongo DB website</a>

-### PyMongo
+### Djando
-I used the PyMongo library in my project because it allowed me to very easily write CRUD operations in my python app.
+I used Django for this project because it allows you to create robust, complex and scalable apps quickly.

-<a href="https://pymongo.readthedocs.io/" target="_blank">Here is a link to the PyMongo website</a>
+### AWS
+AWS was used to host the static files so that Heroku didnt have to do all of the hard work loading in the large amount of images.

-### Flask
+### Heroku
-I used Flask because it allowed me to create a mini framework for my site by using methods in my code such as templates and password hashing by combining other libraries such as jinja and Werkzueg.

-<a href="https://flask.palletsprojects.com/en/1.1.x/" target="_blank">Here is a link to the Flask website</a>
-<a href="https://jinja.palletsprojects.com/en/2.11.x/" target="_blank">Here is a link to the Jinja website</a>
-<a href="https://werkzeug.palletsprojects.com/" target="_blank">Here is a link to the Werkzueg website</a>
+I used Heroku to deploy this app because it is simple to use and allows you to host a whole framework rather than just a static page.

 ## Testing <a name="testing"></a>

 ### Code Validation
-I started by running my files through the HTML and CSS validator service provided by W3C to ensure there were no coding issues.
+I started by running my files through the HTML and CSS validator service provided by W3C to ensure there weren't any coding issues.

-I then manualy tested all of the links and CRUD operations to check they worked correctly.
+I then manually tested all of the links and CRUD operations to check they worked correctly.

-I then roped some family and friends into creating an account and some recipes and deleting them to ensure that the operations didn't ever break or return errors.
+I then ensured all of the bag and checkout functionality was working by using stripe's test payment method.

 ### Responsivity
-Because I used Materialize, it's built in, mobile first, design allowed me to create a site that only needed a few adjustments for the site to work well on mobile and tablet devices.
+Because I used Bootstrap, with it's built-in mobile-first design, it allowed me to create a site that minimal CSS for the site to work well on mobile and tablet devices.

 ## Deployment <a name="deployment"></a>

-I used heroku to deploy my project as git hub pages who I had previously used only allows for static sites.

-Deploying to heroku was very simple and painless I linked my git hub repository to the app on heroku so that it would automatically update any changes I commited.
+### Deployment Process
+This deployment process was quite complex due to the use of AWS to host the static and media files.

+#### 1. I used pip3 to install dj_database_url, psycopg2, and gunicorn. these packages are required to deploy a Django app to Heroku.

+####2. created an if statement in the settings.py file at the project level to determine what database to use depending on certain environment variables.

-To deploy I needed a requirements.txt file so that heroku knew what libararies the project needed to run.
-As well as a procfile to specify the type of app and the app file name and language.
+####3.
+Then create a Procfile to pass to Heroku the type of app and where to run it from.
+For this app it required:

-After doing this I pressed deploy and the app was deployed to the site.
+	web: gunicorn django_nlsart.wsgi:application

+####4.
+I then created the app on the Heroku dashboard and passes in the config var:
+	DISABLE_COLLECTSTATIC = 1
+This stops Heroku from deploying the static files so that we can host them with AWS later.
+During this phase, we also used the database plugin Postgres.
+Then created config vars for a secret key and a database key.

+####5.
+In the created app dashboard I the selected deploy from Github repo. searched for the repo I wanted to deploy, enabled auto-deploy so that it would redeploy every time that I pushed to git, and then ran the deployment.

+####6.
+The next step was to link AWS S3 to this project so that it could host the static and media files for the project.

+Once I had signed up, I created an S3 bucket, allowing public access and enabling static web hosting.

+####7.
+I then proceeded to generate a bucket policy using the built-in generator, passing in my 'arn' key.

+This Policy is then copied and pasted into the bucket policy editor.
+I added '/*' to the end of the resource to allow access to all resources in the bucket.
+I then pressed save.

+####8.
+The next step is to create an IAM group to access the S3 resources.

+To do this I navigated to the IAM section of AWS and clicked on create a group.
+I then added the policies for my S3 bucket so that the group has full access to just this bucket.
+Then created a user within that group to manage the bucket.

+####9.
+I received a .csv file containing my secret keys to link to my bucket from Heroku.
+I created some config vars so that these keys would remain hidden.
+Then linked them to the database in settings.py

+####10.
+I then created a custom storage file to define where static and media files will be stored.

+####11.
+Then in settings.py I created a link to the custom storage file that I just created.

+####12.
+I then Overrode the static and media URLs so that they would send and receive from the files stored in the S3 bucket.

+####13.
+I then pushed all of my changes to git so that Heroku would redeploy with the updated information.

 ## Credits <a name="credits"></a>

-##### Home

-All of the art on the site was created by me and Natalie Lauren Smith.
+All of the art on the site was created by Natalie Lauren Smith.

-Click <a href="https://kujoskombucha.herokuapp.com" target="_blank">here</a> to view the site.
+Click <a href="https://nlsart.herokuapp.com" target="_blank">here</a> to view the site.